 This skill can do wonders for Moze, the aspects that hold it back are:

-- The damage has diminishing returns when stacked with the other damage skills present in Shield of Retribution.
+- The damage has is gun damage and thus has diminishing returns when stacked with the other damage skills present in Shield of Retribution.

 - Shield Capacity is great but Moze has very few means of taking advantage of the increased capacity as she cannont recharge her shield through damage.

-At end game this skill is just an inferior version of the guardian rank skill Shield Reboot.
+At end game the shield recharging is just an inferior version of the guardian rank skill Shield Reboot.

 For low level characters who have yet to unlock Shield Reboot it is a 2 star skill as it will start shield regeneration.
 However the skill is still weak as shield regeneration will be stopped by any damage taken.